1987 Campeonato Brasileiro Série A: Background

-In December 1987, the CBF announced this square table, that would be played in round robin and.
-On January 14, 1988, the 10th Federal Court Section Judicial Pernambuco upheld a lawsuit injunction filed by Sport to ensure the implementation of resolution 16/86 of the CND, which provided, in its Article 5, that any decision making in the Council of Arbitration, convened by Flamengo, would only be valid in case of unanimity.
+In December 1987, the CBF announced this cuandrangular, that would be played in round robin format, and on January 14, 1988, the 10th Federal Court Section Judicial Pernambuco upheld a lawsuit injunction filed by Sport to ensure the implementation of resolution 16/86 of the CND, which provided, in its Article 5, that any decision making in the Council of Arbitration, convened by Flamengo, would only be valid in case of unanimity.
 The following day, 29 of the 32 clubs of the modules Green and Yellow attended the Arbitration Council.
-According to the Journal story from Brazil, Sport, Guarani, Nautico, Criciuma, Joinville, CSA and Treze voted for maintaining the crossing.
-However, according to the Diário de Pernambuco article, only Sport, Guarani, Nautical, Fluminense and Vasco were in favor of the square.
+At the council, Sport, Guarani, Nautico, Criciuma, Joinville, CSA and Treze voted for maintaining the crossing.
+However, only Sport, Guarani, Nautical, Fluminense and Vasco were in favor of the cuadrangular.
 Although there is no unanimity, the CND was against the crossing, contradicting the resolution of the entity itself.
 Claiming that the regulation was amended in the absence of Clube dos 13, Flamengo and International-RS with support of the 13 Club and Carlos Miguel Aidar, refused to dispute the crossing imposed by CBF.
 It was not a simple choice of Flamengo and Internacional, but the fulfillment of a determination of the 13 Club and the Union Cup regulation, which was created by the same entity.
 Thus, any of the clubs that reached the Grand Final should do the same.
 On January 29, 1988, CBF held a meeting in their own seat, with almost all the presidents of federations (only Fred de Oliveira-PE and Rubens Hoffmeister-RS did not attend) to examine the accounts of the CBF and try to establish a punishment for if Flamengo and International did not play the quadrangular.
 Under the protests of Flamengo fans, camped in front of the building of the CBF, it has received a vote of confidence of all present "because it demands respect for the Regulation of the Brazilian Championship ".
-On the same day, the Flamengo Regatta Club filed an appeal in regular courts asking not to be forced to play the intersection.
+On the same day, Flamengo filed an appeal in court asking not to be forced to play the intersection.
 The request was compiled by Judge Tanya de Melo Bastos of 1st Federal Court of Rio de Janeiro.
-The CBF then threatened to punish the carioca team for failing to contest the quadrangular (after the team was backed in court) but by joining the common law, as well as the Sport.
+The CBF then threatened to punish the carioca team for failing to contest the quadrangular (after the team was backed in court) but by joining the common law, as well as Sport.